Topological recursion on transalgebraic spectral curves and Atlantes Hurwitz numbers: Topological recursion on transalgebraic spectral curves

-\emph{Second step: $R_\infty^N $ does not contribute.} We now observe that the residues at $ t^{C_l}=R_\infty^N $ vanish for sufficiently large $N$.
-Namely, for the points in $R_\infty^N$ that satisfy $ M_1 = N $, $ x_N(t^{C_l}) $ has a pole of order $ N $.
+\emph{Second step: $R_\infty^N $ does not contribute.} We now observe that the residues at $ t^{C_l} \in R_\infty^N $ vanish for sufficiently large $N$.
+Namely, for $ t^{C_l} \in R_\infty^N$ that satisfy $ M_1(t^{C_l}) = N $, $ x_N(t^{C_l}) $ has a pole of order $ N $.
 As $ x_N (t^{C_l}) $ appears in the denominator one time with no corresponding $ x_N(t^{C_l}) $ in the numerator, the overall integrand in the variable $t^{C_l}$ gains a zero of order $N$.
 We claim the rest of the integrand has a pole of at worst uniformly bounded order in $N$.
 At these ramification points $\omega_{0,1}^N$ has simple poles, and, for sufficiently large $N$, $M_2$ will be regular and non-zero, which means that $s_a=1$ at these points.
 From Lemma \ref{PoleOrder} we then know that the $\omega_{g,n}^N$ have poles of order no more than $2g$ and so the $\mc{W}_{g,n,m}^{N}$ have poles of bounded order in $N$.
 Similarly, $M_2$ is meromorphic and constant in $N$.
 For $ x_N(t^{C_l}) / (x_N(t_0)-x_N(t^{C_l})) $, the $x_N$ appears in both the denominator and the numerator.
 Finally, we need to examine taking the residues at $ C_l = t^{C_l} $.
 This will be a residue of a pole of order no more than three (two from a potential $\omega_{0,2}$ contribution plus one for the difference of the $x_N$ in the denominator).
 Thus, this residue may be replaced by multiplication by $(t_0-t^{C_l})^3$ and twice differentiating by $t_0$, for each $t_0 \in C_l \setminus \{t^{C_l}\}$, before taking the limit as $ t^{C_l} \to t_0$.
 By the quotient rule for differentiation, we will have the same total power of derivatives of $x_N$ in the numerator and denominator, just in different combinations and orders of differentiation.
 Thus, at the residues at points where $M_1 = N$ we may drop the residue in $t^{C_l}$.

 Now we examine the residues in $t^{C_l}$ where the point at which the residue is taken satisfies $M_1 = \infty$.
-Here, when we take the residue at $C_l=t^{C_l}$, as discussed previously, this corresponds to derivatives.
+As before, when we take the residue at $C_l=t^{C_l}$, this will correspond to derivatives.
 Here though, the pole counting is a little more subtle so we do it explicitly.
 In particular, observe

 In the constant term and the $t_0 - t^{C_l}$ term, there is no pole at $t^{C_l}$ equalling a pole of $M_1$.
 However, the $(t_0-t^{C_l})^2$ term has a simple pole here.
 On the other hand, the $\omega_{g,n}^N$ are regular at these points (this is because we are in the $s_a\leq -1$ case at these points; see \cref{r:free}) and $M_2(t_0)$, which has at least a simple pole by admissibility, appears in the denominator.
 Thus, in terms with an $\omega_{0,2} (t_0,t^{C_l})$ we do not have contributions from these points.
 For terms without this factor, the pole at $t_0=t^{C_l}$ is simple.
 Thus, observing